-Wern Li Morsingh, a Malaysian, aged 41, was appointed to the Board of Directors of SMIS on 28 November 2012 as an Independent Non-Executive Director.
-She is a member of the Audit and Risk Committee and Nomination Committee
+Wern Li Morsingh, a Malaysian, aged 42, was appointed to the Board of Directors of SMIS on 28 November 2012 as an Independent Non-Executive Director.
+She also serves as the Chairperson of the Remuneration Committee and a member of the Audit and Risk Committee and Nomination Committee.